tequdev/evernode-docs/docs/source/hosts/evernode-diagnostics.md

 - If you were to be in a "bad universe" which is decided by the hook from the majority scores of the universe.
 Your reputation scores will be discarded for that moment.
 - **This could also mean that you are a bad actor**, check the [below point](#c-scorenumerator-sits-at-a-very-low-value) to investigate on that.
 - Note: If you are seeing this behavior more often, it means you are having issues with running the reputation contract and you'll be getting lower reputation scores.
 Check [this](#c-scorenumerator-sits-at-a-very-low-value) for diagnostics.
+- **Common score errors.**
+  - __Not a reliable score.
+We are not in sync.__
+    - The contract wasn't in sync by the time of score fetching.
+  - __Not a reliable score.
+We haven't executed the contract minimum rounds required.__
+    - The contract hasn't completed the minimum rounds required to be a reliable execution.
+This means the contract should be executed in at least 20% of the ledgers that the cluster has created.

 ### c. `scoreNumerator` sits at a very low value
 - Check your [reputation logs](#a-health-of-reputationd-service)